Eugene Soltes: Speaker Recap for Let's Talk about Fraud

 Soltes’ advice for students and those who may find themselves in a dubious situation is to “phone a friend.”
 Reach out to someone not involved in the situation.
 Find someone you trust to be honest with you, even if they give you advice that isn’t easy, or necessarily what you want to hear.

 In writing the book, Soltes interviewed nearly 50 of the most high-profile former executives responsible for some of the most significant corporate crimes.
-He spoke with former executives from MCI, where our previous Let’s Talk about Fraud guest speaker, Walt Palvo worked and participated in the accounting fraud, and the infamous Bernie Madoff.
+He spoke with former executives from MCI, where other Let’s Talk about Fraud guest speaker, Walt Palvo, worked and participated in the accounting fraud, and even the infamous Bernie Madoff.
 Soltes’ research spanned seven years of interactions with these former executives, including visiting them and talking to them from prison.

 To hear Bernie Madoff explain in his own words how he ended up orchestrating the largest Ponzi scheme in history, listen to the podcast or watch the video with Soltes and Cindy Moehring, founder and executive chair of the Business Integrity Leadership Initiative.

-To learn more about MCI’s downfall and Pavlo’s role in it, watch the video of his Let’s Talk about Fraud presentation, and listen or watch the video/podcast with Moehring and Pavlo.
+To learn more about MCI’s downfall and Pavlo’s role in it, listen or watch the video/podcast with Moehring and Pavlo.

 In addition to Soltes’ research on white collar crime, his work at Harvard Business School also focuses on corporate integrity and utilizing data analytics to predict, detect, and mitigate issues related to organizational misconduct.